 Helping children with asthma breathe more easily

-At Children’s Hospitals and Clinics of Minnesota we know pediatric asthma is complicated and our experienced staff is devoted to helping children and their families understand and control asthma.
-At our pediatric asthma clinic and at Children’s Respiratory and Critical Care Specialists, we work closely with families and children to come up with a treatment plan that works.
+At Children’s Minnesota we know pediatric asthma is complicated and our experienced staff is devoted to helping children and their families understand and control asthma.
+At our pediatric asthma clinic and primary care clinics, we work closely with families and children to come up with a treatment plan that works.
 So your child can get back to being a kid.

 Getting to Know Your Child

 Asthma is a chronic lung disease with episodes or flare-ups that come and go.
 Symptoms may include:

 - Shortness of breath

 Each child’s asthma symptoms may be different and the triggers, things that make asthma worse, may be different.
 It is important to know what your child’s asthma symptoms and triggers are.

 Whether your child’s asthma triggers are exercise, smoke, or having a cold, every child needs their own plan to control asthma—one that fits their individual needs.
 That’s why we spend time with each child, getting to know what makes your child’s asthma worse, so we can figure out how to make it better.